intel/yask/README.md

       https://software.intel.com/en-us/articles/intel-software-development-emulator,
       for functional testing if you don't have native support for any given instruction set.

-### Backward-compatibility notices, including changes in default behavior:
+## Backward-compatibility notices, including changes in default behavior
+### Version 3
+* Version 3.00.00 implemented a unification of the old (v2) internal DSL with the YASK compiler API.
+Most v2 DSL code should still work using the "Soln.hpp" backward-compatibility header file.
+To convert v2 DSL code to v3 format, use the `./utils/bin/convert_v2_stencil.pl` utility.

+### Version 2
 * Version 2.22.00 changed the heuristic to determine vector-folding sizes when some sizes are specified.
 This did not affect the default folding sizes.
 * Version 2.21.02 simplified the example 3-D stencils (`3axis`, `3plane`, etc.)